 A company that provides brokerage services in financial markets is obliged to deliver quality and reliable service as well as to assure the security of financial transactions.
 In order to protect own funds one must make sure that the brokerage company has all necessary regulating documents confirming that its activities comply with the legislature of respective countries and international financial standards.
 NTFX Capital is officially registered in the Republic of Cyprus and is licensed by CySEC, license #280/15, strictly follows Market Discipline requirements and provides all necessary disclosures.
 The company also fully satisfies the rules and regulations imposed by Market in Financial Instruments Directive (MiFID).
+You can check the Annual disclosure on the quality of execution for 2017 and for 2018.

 Cyprus Securities and Exchange Comission (“CySEC”) is the regulative body that controls the activities of investment firms on the territory of Cyprus.
 CySEC is also responsible for the control of the investment services and securities exchange operations provided on the territory of the Republic of Cyprus, a member of European Union.